Assessments

 (WISC-V)

-The WISC-V (Wechsler Intelligence Scale for Children, Fifth Edition) is a standardised tool used to assess a child’s cognitive abilities across a range of areas, including verbal comprehension, visual-spatial skills, fluid reasoning, working memory, and processing speed.
+The Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V) is an assessment used to measure a child’s cognitive abilities.
+It evaluates areas such as verbal comprehension, visual-spatial skills, reasoning, memory, and processing speed.

 Achievement assessments